Krusty Gets Busted

 "Krusty Gets Busted" is the twelfth and penultimate episode of the first season of the American animated television series The Simpsons.
-It originally aired on the Fox Network in the United States on April 29, 1990.
-The episode was written by Jay Kogen and Wallace Wolodarsky, and directed by Brad Bird.
-In the episode, Krusty the Clown is convicted of armed robbery of the Kwik-E-Mart and imprisoned.
-Convinced that Krusty has been framed, Bart and Lisa investigate the crime and learn that Krusty's sidekick, Sideshow Bob, is the culprit.
+It originally aired on Fox in the United States on April 29, 1990.
+The episode was written by Jay Kogen and Wallace Wolodarsky and directed by Brad Bird.
+In the episode, Krusty the Clown is convicted of armed robbery of the Kwik-E-Mart.
+Believing that Krusty has been framed for it, Bart and Lisa investigate the crime and learn that Krusty's sidekick, Sideshow Bob, is the culprit.

-This episode marks the first full-fledged appearance of Kent Brockman, and Kelsey Grammer makes his first guest appearance on the show as the voice of Sideshow Bob.
+This episode marks the first full-fledged appearance of Kent Brockman.
+Kelsey Grammer makes his first guest appearance on the show as the voice of Sideshow Bob, who becomes a recurring character in the series.